TandoorRecipes/recipes/docs/install/kubernetes.md

 ## 40-sts-postgresql.yaml

 The PostgreSQL stateful set, based on a bitnami image.
 It runs a init container as root to do the preparations.
-The postgres container itsef runs as a lower privileged user.
-The recipes app uses the database super user (postgres) as the recipies app is doing some db migrations on startup, which needs super user privileges.
+The postgres container itself runs as a lower privileged user.
+The recipes app uses the database super user (postgres) as the recipes app is doing some db migrations on startup, which needs super user privileges.

 ## 45-service-db.yaml